Last updated on: July 12, 2019

 “Merchant Data” means information (including Personal Information) relating to a Merchant or Merchant Store, including business, financial and product information and any Customer Data.

-“Merchant Store” means the Merchant’s commerce presence hosted by Shopify.
+“Merchant Store” means the Merchant’s commerce presence hosted by Shopify, including their online store and Point of Sale (POS).
 For clarity, a Merchant may have more than one Merchant Store.

 “Merchant Store Admin” means the password protected internal administration page of the Merchant Store.